 Similarly, announcements tend to have a “just us” feel to them.
 We spend a lot of time thinking about every other element of the service.
 We try and see the sermon and music through a visitor’s eyes, but for some reason, we don’t think about announcements that way.

 Most of the time, we treat announcements like a brief pit stop on the way to the more critical parts of the service.
 But we should take them more seriously.
-When we don’t think through announcements, we miss out on a significant opportunities to communicate to visitors.
+When we don’t think through announcements, we miss out on significant opportunities to communicate with people during church service.

 What Announcements Reveal